 The all black bottle is the new packaging, while the typeface is the same, clear and crisp.

 Fracas indeed reminds me of black and white cinema.
-The Mildred Pierce Joan, the Anna Karenina Vivien… Perhaps it is the image that B&W, grainy film leaves on one’s brain, that lost feeling of no background music, just dialogue, the sound of heavy fabric moving and the mystery of what emotion our heroine might display next.
+The Humoresque Joan, the Anna Karenina Vivien… Perhaps it is the image that B&W, grainy film leaves on one’s brain, that lost feeling of no background music, just dialogue, the sound of fabric moving and the mystery of what emotion our heroine might display next.
 Lust.
 Deceit.
 Tragedy.
 The stuff of good cinema…